Apply research to training and assessment practice

 - Documented assessment of 200 hours of supervised practicum (as mandated by the Victorian TAFE Teaching Staff Agreement 2018).

-At the completion of this course (excluding RPL pathways) students can request a certificate stating they have met the requirements stipulated by the Victorian TAFE Teaching Staff Agreement 2018 including the 200 hours of practicum.
+At the completion of this course and once additional evidence has been submitted (excluding RPL pathways) students can request a certificate stating they have met the requirements stipulated by the Victorian TAFE Teaching Staff Agreement 2018 including the 200 hours of practicum.

 Recorded lessons and self-paced learning: